lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 ## The language, Elixir

 Built by a Rubyist, José Valim, looking for something more performant.
-Elixir is very reminiscent to Ruby at the surface level.
+Elixir is very reminiscent of Ruby at the surface level.
 One layer deeper than syntax you quickly find it is a high-level, dynamic, **functional** programming language.
 Precisely like Erlang, semantically equivalent, but more approachable.

 TODO: Optimize code sample